AckerlyXu/heima/articles/cloud-services/cloud-services-nodejs-develop-deploy-app.md

 For more information on Cloud Services, and how they compare to Azure Websites and Virtual machines, see [Azure Websites, Cloud Services and Virtual Machines comparison].

+>[!TIP]
->[AZURE.TIP] Looking to build a simple website?
+> Looking to build a simple website?
 If your scenario involves just a simple website front-end, consider [using a lightweight web app].
 You can easily upgrade to a Cloud Service as your web app grows and your requirements change.

 By following this tutorial, you will build a simple web application hosted inside a web role.
 You will use the compute emulator to test your application locally, then deploy it using PowerShell command-line tools.